-This weapon deals an additional number of hit points equal to three times your Proficiency Bonus on your first successful attack.
-You must take a short or long rest before using this quality again.
+This weapon deals an additional number of hit points equal to three times your Proficiency Bonus on your first successful attack in an entire combat encounter.

-Cunning Make Craftsmanship: Any
+Cunning Make

 Item: Armour or shield

 This Quality enhances the AC rating of this armour or shield by +1.
 Halve this armour's weight.
 Strength Requirements are lowered by 3, and its user no longer suffers Disadvantage on Stealth checks.